grafana/grafana/docs/sources/setup-grafana/configure-security/planning-iam-strategy.md

 [Grafana teams] and Grafana organizations serve similar purposes in the Grafana platform.
 Both are designed to help group users and manage and control access to resources.

-Teams provide more flexibility, as recources can be accessible by multiple teams and team creation and management is simple.
+Teams provide more flexibility, as resources can be accessible by multiple teams, and team creation and management are simple.

-In contrast, organizations provide a high level of isolation, as resources cannot be shared between organizations.
+In contrast, organizations provide more isolation than teams, as resources cannot be shared between organizations.
-They are more difficult to manage than teams, as you have to create and update resources for each organization individually.
+They are more difficult to manage than teams, as you must create and update resources for each organization individually.
-Organizations are designed for larger enterprises or users with a complex access setup that requires full resource isolation.
+Organizations cater to bigger companies or users with intricate access needs, necessitating complete resource segregation.

 ## Access to external systems